Home / Academy / Sales Intelligence / What Is a Sales Qualified Lead?

 Key Takeaways

-• An SQL is a prospect that sales has assessed and deemed ready for direct engagement.
+• An SQL is a prospect that has been evaluated against defined criteria and deemed ready for sales engagement.

 What makes a lead sales qualified